MalachiHibbins/IMU/README.md

 This repository contains research and implementation of Kalman filters applied to IMU data, developed at the University of Bristol.
-This repository contains research and implementation of Kalman filters applied to IMU data, developed at the University of Bristol.
 Instructions for how to access this are written below.

 ## Contents